 9. Bernese Mountain Dog

 The Bernese Mountain Dog, as you may have guessed from the name, has a lot in common with the Greater Swiss Mountain Dog we covered above.
 For instance, they both call Switzerland their homes.
 They’re also both hardy dogs that can handle long treks on mountain regions.
-Bernese Mountain Dogs stand out for their longer, wavy untamed fur.
+Bernese Mountain Dogs stand out for their long, wavy untamed fur.

 10. St. Bernard